thewebmasterp/i3-status-kblayout/README.md

 Go and repeat that process for every other layout that you need.

-I recommend putting a 🟢 for the layouts that are with caps-lock enabled but the control is in your hands.
+I recommend putting a 🟢 for the layouts that are with caps-lock enabled but the control is in your hands, put a 🎃 if you wish.

 ## Basic usage:
 ```yml